nsnyder/snydern/readme.md

 You will need to modify the file, "provisioners/privileged.sh" to use your own desired password for the MySQL server.

+You will want to update `.env` with the password above, as well as with the default database that you setup.
+I recommend using MySQL Workbench as your DBMS.

 MySql Workbench settings for the server are as follows:
 Connection Method: Standard TCP/IP over SSH
 SSH Hostname: 192.168.33.10:22 (from config.vm.network in Vagrantfile)